thorsten23/hubzilla/doc/member/guide/profile.md

 ![Profile things](./assets/profile_add_things.png)

 Tell us what you've got, want, like or dislike.
-Just enter the name of the thing and add an URL or an URL for a photo of the thing.
+Just enter the name of the thing and add an URL or an URL for a photo of the thing (optional).
+Photos of the thing will automatically be cropped and copied into the local database regardless whether the photo is an external image or a photo from your phot albums.

 You can decide if there will be a post about your new profile thing or not and who can see this thing when looking at your profile.